BarishNamazov/barish.me/src/content/blog/2025-11-15-mit-cs-degree.md

 campus jobs and was involved in club development.

 - 18.600 Probability and Random Variables
   - Classic probability class.
-I never made it to the lectures, but the class notes were pretty useful.
+I never made it to the lectures unfortunately, but the class notes were pretty useful.

 - 24.118 Paradox and Infinity
   - A philosophy class that studies puzzles, especially around paradoxes and